PT. I – FLOORED

 It took me about two weeks to rip out the old and install the new floor, a little over 700 square feet in all.
 All the while, I was working full time on the air and as Program Director at Cool 102 in the morning.

 *N.O.C.
 (Note Of Caution…This is a “consider yourself warned” tidbit of info.)
 The carpet & pad came up no problem, but the subfloor under the linoleum is secured with roughly 147,000 staples.
 You’ve either got to pull ‘em or hammer em’ but just get a good pair of knee pads, you’ll be there a while.
 Come to think of it, you’ll be on your hands and knees to put down the new floor anyway so get really good ones.

 Oh, and here’s another recommendation: Never do any floor work while you’re suffering from a head cold.
 A runny nose can be quite problematic when you’re on your hands and knees for any length of time.

 The next step was to replace the appliances.
 Upgrading from Almond (Almost puke color if you ask me) to stainless was a dramatic change.
 We even broke this down into steps.
-We got the refrigerator in the fall of 2008, and the stove, range hood and dishwasher in the spring of 2009.
+We got the refrigerator in the fall, and the stove, range hood and dishwasher the following spring.